 Step 3.
 Notify your managers.

-Once a team member has been dismissed in Gusto, their previously assigned manager can no longer see the individual's information or approve their time and time off.
+Once a team member has been dismissed in Gusto, their previously assigned manager can no longer see the individual's information or approve their time off.

 Admins should either: